Public transit in Columbus, Ohio: TransCenter

+Ameriflora '92 Monorail

+As part of the planning for the 1992 Ameriflora exhibition, Columbus city leaders considered a $50 million proposal to build monorails connecting the Port Columbus International Airport to the Greater Columbus Convention Center.
+The July 13, 1987, "very loose" proposal from Von Roll Habegger would have connected the Ohio Center with a loop along 3rd and High streets to the county offices at Mound Street, with a potential extension south to German Village and the Brewery District.
+A second proposed loop would cross the Scioto River to connect to the Ohio Penitentiary, Veterans Memorial, and Central High School.
+The estimated cost was $40–50 million, if a contract could be signed by 1988.
+The monorail would use rubber-tired beamrider cars carrying 4,000 to 8,000 passengers per hour at speeds up to 30 mph.

+A committee formed to study the proposal, led by Upper Arlington Mayor Priscilla Mead, rejected it in November 1987.
+The committee recommended an automated peoplemover solution like those used in Detroit and Miami, with a daily ridership of 6,000 to 8,000 people, at a cost of $60–80 million.

 Ohio Hub

 The Ohio Hub project, created in 2009, proposed a high-speed rail service connecting Columbus with Cincinnati and to a proposed hub in Cleveland and onward to the east.
 As of 2018, the project remained unfunded.

 Columbus Streetcar

 The Columbus Streetcar was a proposed streetcar system to be located in and close to Downtown Columbus.
 Initially planned to run along High Street, the line would have run for 2.8 mi and connected the Ohio State campus with the Franklin County Government Center.
 As of February 2009, the plan was indefinitely on hold.